 ECSS-Q-ST-70-05_0540022

-Surfaces shall be washed and wiped with solvents and tissues that are compatible with and do not damage the surface to be analysed.
+Surfaces shall be rinsed and wiped with solvents and tissues that are compatible with and do not damage the surface to be analysed.

 1 For example, solvation and swelling of any material that is not regarded as a contaminant.